 - 1. Using the left and right arrows, change the page on the current key row. - 2.
-Press the SEL key (or just wait 2 seconds to auto-select).
+Press the SEL key (or wait 2 seconds for auto-select to engage).

 To change the highlighted key row in the graphical mode, do the following: